manolomartinez/greg/README.md

     greg add MusicaAntigua http://www.rtve.es/api/programas/23353/audios.rss

 This is a great program on ancient music at the Spanish public radio.
 The thing is, these guys do not tag their episodes, which is bad for most portable media players.
 Greg uses [stagger](http://pypi.python.org/pypi/stagger/0.4.2) (as an optional dependency) to tag podcasts, if one so wishes.
 By default, it uses the podcast name for the *artist* tag, and the entry title for the *title* tag.
-To enable tagging for MusicaAntigua, copy the system-wide config file locally:
+To enable tagging for MusicaAntigua, copy the system-wide config file locally.

-    cp /etc/greg.conf ~/.config/greg/greg.conf
+(An aside: the location of the system-wide config file will vary from platform to platform, but greg will tell you where it is if you ask: `greg retrieveglobalconf`.
+So, to copy the system-wide file locally one can do

+    cp `greg retrieveglobalconf` ~/.config/greg/greg.conf)

-and add a section for MusicaAntigua:
+Then, add a section for MusicaAntigua:

     [MusicaAntigua]